Film Submission FAQ

 For which sections can I submit short films?

-For Berlinale 2021 short films (max.
-30') can only be submitted to Berlinale Shorts.
-Generation will not programme any short films for the upcoming edition.
-German films between 30 and 60 minutes however can also be submitted to Perspektive Deutsches Kino.
+Short films can be be submitted to Berlinale Shorts (max.
+30') and to Generation (max.
+20').
+German films between 30 and 60 minutes, however, can also be submitted to Perspektive Deutsches Kino.

 Where can I submit a film to the European Film Market?